David Komnenos: Conquests in the West

 Despite this setback, Theodore did not abandon his attempts on Paphlagonia.
 Following the Seljuk defeat at Antioch on the Meander, he concluded a treaty with the new Seljuk Sultan, Kaykaus I, and together they encroached on the Trapezuntine territory.
 According to the panegyric of Niketas Choniates, there was no resistance to Theodore's incursions, and Theodore eventually captured Heraclea Pontica and Amastris.
-Here we lose sight of David; what exactly happened to David over the next few years is unknown.
+Here lose sight of David; what exactly happened to David over the next few years is unknown.
 Vassiliev commented that the lack of reference to David Komnenos in the Treaty of Nymphaeum was evidence that his former suzerain had no further use for him and abandoned him in order to gain a peace with Theodore.
 Had Laskaris captured him, it would probably have been recorded in the histories.
 Earlier scholars, beginning with Jakob Philipp Fallmerayer, had placed the death of David during the siege of Sinope in 1214.
 It seems likely that David might have fled to the Latin emperor.
 As mentioned above, Michael Panaretos never mentions David, so he provides no help answering that question.
 More recently the truth of his fate was rediscovered: a marginal note written at Mount Athos records David died as a monk of Vatopedi monastery on 13 December 1212.
 But this evidence raises more questions than it answers, such as how he came to reside there.

 Shukurov looks for the answer in Panaretos' silence, which he believes was intentional and therefore significant: David somehow disgraced himself and was confined to Vatopedi by Alexios.
 A clue to his offense may lie in William Miller's observation above referring to David's suzerainty to the Emperor of the Latin Empire, a hated enemy of Byzantines.
 Despite the attested flexibility of Byzantine ideology, his submission might have been too much for his brother to tolerate, and it was this that led to his downfall and confinement.